OpenMPDK/dss-sdk/README_INSTALL.txt

 Running MINIO app :
 ------------------
-Put the following in a script may be..
+Put the following in a script may be..Need at least 4 devices to run Minio..

  1. export LD_LIBRARY_PATH=~/nkv-sdk/lib
  2. export MINIO_NKV_CONFIG=~/nkv-sdk/conf/nkv_config.json